Barbie in the Nutcracker: Merchandise

 Barbie in the Nutcracker had an extensive product tie-in campaign.
 Products included a book, eight dolls, a Hallmark Christmas ornament, ballet bags and sleepwear.
 The toy line included Barbie as Clara/the Sugarplum Princess, Ken as Prince Eric, Kelly and Tommy as their feature characters, and a horse and candy sleigh.
 The Barbie as Clara and Ken as Prince Eric dolls were available in both Caucasian and African-American models.

+Legacy

+In 2021, the short film Barbie and the Nutcracker was released on YouTube as part of the Barbie's Dreamworld series to commemorate the film's 20th anniversary.

+A remake of the film is scheduled for release on November 1, 2026, to commemorate its 25th anniversary, with a posthumous Tim Curry in the role of The Rat King's Father.